polar-analytics/fast-inc/README.md

 # Travel API

-On start up, your API should load a JSON file contaning the mapping of all the different Space Doors available in the Universe.
-Each Space Door can be connected to 0 or many Space Door, for a given cost in Camembert.
+On start up, your API should load a JSON file containing the mapping of all the different Space Doors available in the Universe.
+Each Space Door can be connected to 0 or many Space Doors, for a given cost in Camembert.
 You can find an exemple of this JSON file in this repo: `space-time-continuum.json`.
 Feel free to edit it if you feel like doing so.
+In real situation, it would probably contain a lot more Space Doors...

 You are free to organize and build your API the way you want, but it should be able to do the following operations via HTTP endpoints: